actionml/harness/README.md

 ## Mirror Event Store

 Events may be any valid form of JSON.
 We often choose to follow the conventions created by the Apache PredictionIO Project so we can maintain data level compatibility with PIO templates.
-However due to the fact that Kappa-style online learners do not store events but discard them nce their model is updated we provide a method to mirror the event for replay while debugging an Engine or while learning to send the right events to the Engine.
+However due to the fact that Kappa-style online learners do not store events but discard them as their model is updated, Harness provides a method to mirror the eventa for replay while debugging an Engine or while learning to send the right events to the Engine.
 Engines validate events and will respond with HTTP errors when malformed events come in.
-This can only be know by the Engine so the raw JSON events are mirrored even if they are not valid so they are more easily refined and fixed.
+This can only be known by the Engine so the raw JSON events are mirrored even if they are not valid.
+This allows them to be  more easily refined and fixed.
 Once the events pass the engine's validation this mechanism can also be used as a form of backup for Kappa online learners since playback of all valid events will restore the correct state of the model at the end.

-For Lambda-style learners the mirror plays the same role as a sort of automatic backup, with built-in controls for how many events are preserved in rotation form. in any Lambda system events cannot be allowed to accumulate forever so most Lambda engines implement some form of moving time window (imaging 1 year of events for a big ecommerce site) this can also be used to limit the number of events mirrored.
+For Lambda-style learners the mirror plays the same role as a sort of automatic backup, with built-in controls for how many events are preserved in rotation form. in any Lambda system events cannot be allowed to accumulate forever so most Lambda engines implement some form of moving time window (imagine 1 year of events for a big ecommerce site recommender).

 # Kappa Learning